pnhowe/disks/src/ttytee/README.rst

 ttytee will "tee" tty devices.
 It is used here to duplicate the console of the PXE disks for cases where there is a Serial Over Lan(SOL).
-This way the PXE disks can be interacted with both via the phicall monitor as well as the SOL.
+This way the PXE disks can be interacted with both via the physical monitor as well as the SOL.

 Usage